atveit/SwiftStateMachine/README.markdown

     <initial state label> -> <next state label> (<transition label>)

 Labels are currently just Swift strings (you should generally just stick to non-special characters in labels for now).
-In the a future version of this project I intend labels to be any user definable type (most usefully: enums).
+In a future version of this project I intend labels to be any user definable type (most usefully: enums).

 You can also combine definitions in one string by separating them with a semicolon (this could be handy when loading a state machine definition from disk).